The class path can be set using either the

 rt.jar.
 For more details on archives and information on how the class path works, see Understanding the class path and package names near the end of this document.

-- Important Note: Older versions of the JDK included a
+- Important Note: Some older versions of the JDK sofware included a

 >/classesentry in the default class path.
-That directory exists for use by the JDK, and should not be used for application classes.
-Application classes should be placed in a directory outside of the JDK.
+That directory exists for use by the JDK software, and should not be used for application classes.
+Application classes should be placed in a directory outside of the JDK directory hierarcy.
 That way, installing a new JDK does not force you to reinstall application classes.
 For compatibility with older versions, applications that use the

 >/classesdirectory as a class library will run in the current version, but there is no guarantee that they will run in future versions.

-The Java tools java, jdb, javac, and javah have a
+The SDK tools java, jdb, javac, and javah have a

 -classpathoption which replaces the path or paths specified by the